wekeo/eo-data-vis-good-practice-guide/docs/source/08_examples/08_1_air_quality_wildfires.rst

    :width: 100%
    :alt: IASI NH3

-   Ammonia concentration measured by IASI, overlaid on a map of likely production sites (Credit: Lieven Clarisse and Martin Van Damme)
+   Ammonia concentration measured by IASI, overlaid on a map of likely production sites (Credit: Lieven Clarisse and Martin Van Damme).
+Satellite data can provide views on the impact of human activities.

 \\